thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Overview/specs_firetvedition.md

 </table>

-For TV dimensions (e.g., 43", 50"), weights (e.g., 20lbs, 28lbs), stand details, and mounts, see the Comparison Chart and Tech Specs on the Amazon retail page for Fire TV Edition.
+<p>For TV dimensions (e.g., 43", 50"), weights (e.g., 20lbs, 28lbs), stand details, and mounts, see the Comparison Chart and Tech Specs on the <a href="https://www.amazon.com/dp/B06XDC9RBJ">Fire TV Edition page on Amazon.com</a>.</p>